 Occasionally one such person finds me from somewhere and tries to behave like we are cut out from the same cloth and it’s a pity that we aren’t woven together like before.
 Wonder how can anyone even have the nerve to feign such hollow relevance.

-I know holding back isn’t healthy.
-I need to get a closure and move on, and I believe I have, in a way.
+I know holding back isn’t healthy and must get a closure and move on.
+In a way, I believe I have.
 I have learnt the art of ignorance and am more openly expressive now.
 I’m not responsible for feeding someone’s guilt and ego.
 I’m sorted.